weigao266/weigao266.github.io/content/publication/minimax01/index.md

 ---
-title: 'Minimax-01: Scaling foundation models with lightning attention'
+title: 'Minimax-01: Scaling Foundation Models with Lightning Attention'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here